 To make sure we value and learn from complaints, we:

 - deal with all complaints in a timely, appropriate, and professional way

 - keep statistical information about the number, type and seriousness of complaints we receive

 - provide regular reports to our Chief Executive and Board of Trustees about all the complaints we receive

 - make sure our employees and volunteers know about our complaints policy and procedures.

 Frequently asked questions

-What happens when you make a complaint to the Customer Care team?
+What happens when you make a complaint to the Supporter Care team?